Schiiss/blog/_posts/2026-02-21-inferring-pipeline-state-using-hidden-markov-models-to-reduce-false-leak-alarms.md

 ## Machine Learning Approach

 In the previous blog, I talked about potentially approaching this use case as a classification problem.
-We are still considering that approach, potentially leveraging something like a [nearest neighbor](https://scikit-learn.org/stable/modules/neighbors.html#nearest-neighbors) algorithm, and model different pipeline states (ie: normal, shutdown, leak).
+We are still considering that approach, potentially leveraging something like a [nearest neighbor](https://scikit-learn.org/stable/modules/neighbors.html#nearest-neighbors) algorithm, and modeling different pipeline states (i.e., normal, shutdown, leak).
 However, we have had some recent success using a **Hidden Markov Model (HMM)**.
-In fact, there’s relevant academic work that inspired this direction from the College of Science, Engineering and Technology in Houston.
+In fact, there’s relevant academic work that inspired this direction from the College of Science, Engineering, and Technology in Houston.
 In [‘Hidden Markov Models for Pipeline Damage Detection Using Piezoelectric Transducers’](https://arxiv.org/abs/2009.14589), researchers applied an HMM-based method to detect pipeline leaks and crack conditions by mapping different damage conditions to distinct Markov states and using statistical signal features as the observable emissions.
-Their method showed that a Gaussian mixture model HMM (GMM-HMM) could successfully recognize whether a pipeline had a leak, and in some cases locate it under time-varying conditions, despite noisy measurements.
+Their method showed that a Gaussian mixture model HMM (GMM-HMM) could successfully recognize whether a pipeline had a leak, and in some cases, locate it under time-varying conditions, despite noisy measurements.

-HMM’s can be useful for handling sequential data where the underlying process isn't directly visible, but you can infer it from patterns in the observations.
+HMMs can be useful for handling sequential data where the underlying process isn't directly visible, but you can infer it from patterns in the observations.
 They typically excel in noisy, time-series environments because they account for uncertainty and temporal dependencies.
-The HMM is based on a Markov chain which is a model that tells us something about the probabilities of sequences of random variables, states, each of which can take on values from some set.
+The HMM is based on a Markov chain, which is a model that tells us something about the probabilities of sequences of random variables (states), each of which can take on values from some set.
 Hidden Markov Models are designed specifically for sequential data where the true state is not directly observable.
 That description fits pipeline operations almost perfectly.

 ---

 ## From Weather to Pipelines: A Markov Perspective

-The classic example for HMM’s is the [“weather example”](https://www.geeksforgeeks.org/machine-learning/hidden-markov-model-in-machine-learning/):
+The classic example for HMMs is the [“weather example”](https://www.geeksforgeeks.org/machine-learning/hidden-markov-model-in-machine-learning/):

 <p align="center">
   <a href="/blog/assets/images/blog_images/inferring-pipeline-state-using-hidden-markov-models-to-reduce-false-leak-alarms/hmm_weather_example.png">